-- 3.3.10 The surface of a runway turn pad shall not have surface irregularities that may cause damage to an aeroplane using the turn pad. - 3.3.11 The surface of a runway turn pad shall be so constructed as to provide good friction characteristics for aeroplanes using the facility when the surface is wet.
+- 3.3.10 The surface of a runway turn pad shall not have surface irregularities that may cause damage to an aeroplane using the turn pad. - 3.3.11 The surface of a runway turn pad shall be so constructed or resurfaced as to provide surface friction characteristics at least equal to that of the adjoining runway.